-University Urology Associates is the first location in Canada where Rezum is available.
+University Urology Associates is the first location in Canada where Rezum is available and now the first Designated Centre of Excellence outside of the USA.

 What is Rezum?